-The Group is required to comply with applicable regulations concerning anti-money laundering, anti-terrorism, sanctions, anti-tax evasion, anti-fraud and anti-bribery and anti-corruption, as well as other laws and regulations in the United Kingdom, including the UK Bribery Act 2010, the UK Criminal Finances Act 2017 and the Money Laundering Regulations, and the extra-jurisdictional reach of international laws such as the US Foreign Corrupt Practices Act.
+The Group is required to comply with applicable regulations concerning anti-money laundering, anti-terrorism, sanctions, anti-tax evasion, anti-fraud and anti-bribery and anti-corruption, as well as other laws and regulations in the United Kingdom, including the UK Bribery Act 2010, the UK Criminal Finances Act 2017 and the Money Laundering Regulations, and the extra-jurisdictional reach of international laws such as the U.S. Foreign Corrupt Practices Act.
 These laws and regulations require the Group to conduct customer due diligence regarding fiscal evasion, anti-money laundering, sanctions and politically exposed persons screening, to keep customer and supplier account and transaction information up to date and to implement effective financial crime policies and procedures, among other things.
-Where applicable, these laws restrict or prohibit transactions with certain countries and with certain companies and individuals identified on lists maintained by the US government, the European Union, various Member States and other governments.
+Where applicable, these laws restrict or prohibit transactions with certain countries and with certain companies and individuals identified on lists maintained by the U.S. government, the European Union, various Member States and other governments.

 Financial crime has become the subject of enhanced scrutiny and supervision by regulators.
 Anti-money laundering, anti-bribery and anti-corruption and economic sanctions laws and regulations are becoming increasingly complex and detailed and, in recent years, enforcement of these laws and regulations against financial institutions has become more aggressive, resulting in several landmark fines against UK financial institutions.
 This requires the Group to be similarly proactive and adaptable so that it can effectively deter threats and criminality.
 Even known threats can never be fully eliminated, and there may in the future be instances where the Group may be used by other parties to engage in money laundering and other illegal or improper activities.
-Furthermore, since the start of the COVID-19 pandemic the Group has seen an increased proliferation in attempted financial crime on its business and it expects that, as the business grows and its reputation increases, it will become more of a target of financial crime.
+The Group expects that, as the business grows and its reputation increases, it will become more of a target of financial crime.
 In addition, the Group relies on its employees, external administrators and certain other third parties to identify and report such activities.
 There is a risk that they will fail to do so or otherwise fail to comply with or implement the Group's policies and procedures relating to financial crime.